Make sure to review the differences in the supported actions for the Firebase CLI and Firebase console.

 - Whether the extension's tasks require a billing account

-- Access roles required for operation
+- Google services (APIs) and access roles required for operation

 To view an extension's detailed information: